Home Search

 10. Rename the zip file.

-• The name of the zip file is required to match the name of the xml file that has the TemplateFileName (see step 9 above).
+• The name of the zip file is required to match the name of the xml file that has the TemplateFileName (see the previous step).

 • The extension of the zip file is required to be changed to .drivesft.